ten-protocol/ten-documentation/docs/4-write-ten-dapp/3-network-setup.md

 - Update your Hardhat deployment to support the `--network ten` option.
 - Add data protection logic to your view functions (if applicable).
 - Configure visibility rules for event logs and internal storage.
-- Add the TEN onboarding widget to your JavaScript UI.
 - Add features that make use of secure, verifiable randomness using `block.prevrandao` or precise timestamping

 ## 1. Configuring Hardhat